IRC services: OperServ

 OperServ is a component of most IRC services packages used to help administer an Internet Relay Chat network.
 It provides IRC operators with functions to help monitor and maintain the network, manage the other services, and deal with problematic users.

 Some of the more infamous functions of OperServ are the "lines", such as the K-line and G-line.
 These are used to discipline troublesome network users, however, other network lines are available for use.
 The exact features available depend upon a particular operator's permissions, and the specific implementation in use.

 On DALnet a similar concept known as an "AKill" was used instead of a G-line.
 The term AKill comes from an earlier implementation in which the IRC services would automatically "kill" (disconnect) the user remotely upon login, rather than the individual servers simply denying the connection.

 On OpenNap networks, OperServ is a pseudo-user which allows users above a specific permission level to execute server administration commands.
 Although primarily intended to supplement clients without built-in support for such actions, there are no restrictions on its use.

 IRC services software packages

 There are several software packages that implement services.
 Some of the popular ones include srvx, Atheme, DalekIRC Services, ChatServices, Hybserv (developed for use with the Hybrid IRCd software), Epona, Anope, and IRC Services 5 (supporting a wide range of IRC daemons, considered the "original" IRC Services).
 While some of these packages provide excellent features in the eyes of many users, some network operators decide to write their own services, with the most important reasons being flexibility, customization, and often, mostly on smaller networks, fun also plays an important role.
 Not all packages implement the above service bots.
 Also, sometimes the bots have different names, and may or may not implement these functions in the form listed above.
 Even so, the above form is the most common.

-The exception to the bot usage is the more modern DalekIRC Services, who specialize in IRC ←→ WordPress integration, and lets you use normal server /COMMANDs instead of messaging a bot to achieve the desired goal.

-Standardization

-The IRC+ initiative was working on producing recommendations for services to use common numerics for essential functions, so that clients could have unified and simplified user interfaces for dealing with services for the most essential functions (like, registering an identity on an IRC network).
-However, due to lack of support, the IRC+ initiative have ceased their work.

-Since then there has been an initiative called IRCv3 who have continued to advance IRC.